Diego A. von Vacano | Professor and Director, Political Theory Convocation

 With Guillaume Bogaris.
 Participants: Maurizio Viroli, Thomas Pangle, Harvey Mansfield, Nathan Tarcov, Clifford Orwin, Mikael Hornqvist, Erica Benner, et al.

-- POLS 306 - Contemporary Political Problems and Issues
+- POLS 306 - Immigration and Political Theory

 - POLS 362 - Latin American Political Thought